 Print head layout

-Ricoh's original head technology is featured in stainless-steel heads, which are arranged in a line.
-This configuration improves the unevenness in an image at a joint between the heads, enabling a wide range of printing schemes from fast printing to high-quality printing.
+Ricoh's original head technology is featured in stainless-steel heads arranged in a line.
+This configuration reduces image unevenness at the joints between the heads, enabling a wide range of printing schemes from high-speed printing to high-quality printing.